-Being a professional game reviewer people often say to me “Jason since you play all kinds of games on all kinds of systems and then are able to give reviews on them all you must be great at video games”, the reply I give because I’m a big fat liar is a resounding “YES!”.
-In reality I’m just like anyone else, there’s games I’m great at and there’s games where I see my character die 100 times or more.
+Being a professional game reviewer people often say to me “Jason since you play all kinds of games on all kinds of systems and then are able to give reviews on them all you must be great at video games”.
+I’m just like anyone else, there are games I’m great at and there are games where I see my character die 100 times or more.
 The first Trials was a prime example of this, in that game I crashed like I was playing with my hands asleep.

 I can say that with Trials Evolution my hands are now awake.

-The fears that Trials Evolution would be a full priced expansion to Trials HD can finally be put to rest.
-Trials Evolution is just as the title says.
-A true evolution to the franchise and the sky is the limit from this point.
+The fears that Trials Evolution would be a full priced expansion of Trials HD can finally be put to rest.
+Trials Evolution is just what the title says.
+A true evolution of the franchise and the sky is the limit from this point.

 When you start Trails Evolution the first thing that will catch you is the opening music, it’s horrific, it’s like they took a Mr. T impersonator and had him rap the opening.
-I don’t know who this fellow is but I would not be surprised that other songs in his catalogue have the phrases “pity the fool” and “What’s your prediction for the fight?
-Pain”
+I don’t know who this fellow is but I would not be surprised if other songs in his catalog have the phrases “pity the fool” and “What’s your prediction for the fight?
+Pain”.

-Once you start single player the change to Trails will become evident, instead of inside a broken down warehouse you’re outside and it does a world of difference.
-You can now soar over giant jumps and fall down spaces that are hundreds of feet deep.
+Once you start single player the change to Trails will become evident, instead of being inside a broken down warehouse you’re outside and it makes a world of difference.
+You can now soar over giant jumps and fall down spaces hundreds of feet deep.
 Going from a claustrophobic design to this wide open design is a much needed addition.
-The first Trials was like having an awesome dirt bike but being under house arrest, 1000 cc’s don’t mean much when all you can do is drive around your bedroom.
+The first Trials was like having an awesome dirt bike but being under house arrest, 1000 ccs doesn’t mean much when all you can do is drive around your bedroom.

 In Trials Evolution you have a set of powerful dirt bikes and some nice variations in track design that take advantage of every one, that’s right, time off for good behavior!

 The single player campaign is divided into sets of tracks that range in various difficulties with license tests in between.
-To advance to the next class of license you need to get a certain number of medals which is accomplished by clearing previous tracks with either bronze, silver, or gold which grants you 1, 2, or 3 medals.
+To advance to the next class of license you need to get a certain number of medals.
+That’s accomplished by clearing previous tracks with either bronze, silver, or gold which grants you 1, 2, or 3 medals.
 In order to progress through the game you’re going to have to score a gold on just about every event with only a few miscues.
 On one hand this forces the player to replay levels trying to get the best possible time with no faults.
-On the other hand there’s just some levels that are more difficult for a certain user, one person may find a hard track difficult to beat while another one can beat that track fine but a track on the easy on medium level holds them up.
+On the other hand there are just some levels that are more difficult for a certain user.
+One person may find a hard track difficult to beat while another one can beat that track with relative ease, but a track on a medium level holds them up.
 I don’t like the idea of keeping content locked due to performance, it’s not a question of grinding it’s a question of skill and some people will never have that skill for a certain track.

-Once you finish the “standard” part of the single player career there’s the hardest tracks to complete plus other things the RedLynx team has tossed in to give you extra incentive to keep playing.
+Once you finish the “standard” part of the single player career, there are the hardest tracks to complete plus other things the RedLynx team has tossed in to give you extra incentive to keep playing.

 If after all of their stuff you still want more there’s a robust track creator.
 There’s a novice and advanced track editor and the sky is the limit for what you can create.
-There’s also an area where you can download content from all the users that submit their tracks broken down by category and user rating.
-Overall this is the kind of title that has legs because there’s some truly talented people providing tracks right now.
+There is also an area where you can download content from all the users that submit their tracks broken down by category and user rating.
+Overall this is the kind of title that has legs because there are some truly talented people providing tracks right now.

 On the multiplayer side of things it’s exactly what you think it would be.
 There’s an option to play with people in the room or on XBOX Live and then you either join a match or build your own.
 After the first few days there’s been no lag whatsoever and it’s played beautifully in joining random matches or ones that I built.